 Spanish has an incredible wealth of idioms and colloquial expressions, which you will hear in any spontaneous conversation you may have with your Spanish family or with the locals during your language course in Spain.
 An example of this cultural aspect are the numerous idioms that include animals.
-Today, our team at MundoLengua invites you to discover their favorite animal-related expressions used in Cervantes´ native language.
+Today, our team at MundoLengua invites you to discover their favorite expressions with animals used in Spanish.

-Will you be able to guess the meaning of these set phrases?
+Will you be able to guess the meaning of these expressions with animals in Spanish?

 We hope you will be like a lynx! (see below)